Interstellarkai/mern-stack-course/backend/README.md

 ### Controller Files
 - API Calls and return the result of those calls
+- What the user can do (uses methods from DAO)

 ## dao (Data Access Objects) Directory
-- query the database directly
+- query the database directly (Get data from DB directly)
 - consists of various getter methods for restaurants
 - add, update, delete for the reviews